eskay993/gamefiles/silent-hill-3/README.md

 Try this version first.
 Installs MarioTainaka's [Audio Enhanced Pack](https://www.moddb.com/mods/silent-hill-3-audio-enhancement-pack) which  fixes the pitch and uses uncompressed audio files for better sound quality.
 Relaoded-II Mod Loader is also installed to automatically load the audio pack.
 This version can be a bit fiddly to install, so if it doesn't work for you, try the other version below.

-> As of writing (21st Dec 2023), this version works with v3.2 of the Audio Enhacement Pack, however if Reloaded or the Audio Enhancement Pack introduce something unexpected in a future update, it may break the script.
+> As of writing (4th Sep 2025), this works with Audio Enhancement Pack v3.4 and Reloaded v1.29.2.
+Newer versions should still break, but also they may not.

 ### 2. **silent-hill-3-installer-with-sound-fixer** ([Install Guide](#sf_guide))<br>
 Installs Psycho-A's [Silent Hill 3 PC Sound Fix](https://community.pcgamingwiki.com/files/file/1867-silent-hill-3-pc-sound-fix/) which directly patches the sound files to fix the pitch.
-The result is not as good as the Audio Enhacement Pack, but still much better than the stock audio.
+The result is not as good as the Audio Enhancement Pack, but still much better than the stock audio.
 This version is a backup option in case the other version does not work for you.

 #